OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/DepositRedemptionVault.sol/contract.DepositRedemptionVault.md

 *This function will repay the outstanding loan amount.
 Interest is paid back first, followed by principal.
+To prevent irrecoverable overpayments, the maximum slippage is used to validate that a repayment is within bounds of the remaining loan principal.
 This function will revert if:

 - The contract is not enabled